 rankings while reading your application or conducting interviews.

-After admissions decisions have been made for Rounds One and Two, the committee uses
+After admissions decisions have been made, the committee uses

 the rankings in the Consortium fellowship award process.

 - The ranking

 process is intended to allow you to determine which schools will be the

 first to have the opportunity to offer you a Consortium fellowship.
 To

 be considered for a fellowship, you first must be approved for membership to

 the Consortium by the Consortium.
 You can only

 be considered for fellowship by schools that admit you.